Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

-﻿Open Rails, NewYear version README - Rev.153
+﻿Open Rails, NewYear version README - Rev.154
-June 9th, 2024
+July 3rd, 2024

 Please note that the installation and use of Open Rails software, even of its unofficial versions, is governed by the Open Rails End User License Agreement.